 - Pickling: Extend shelf life while adding zesty flavor — perfect for snacks or condiments.

-Final Thoughts: A Must-Have in Every Spice Enthusiast’s Kitchen
+Final Thoughts: A Must-Have in Every Kitchen

-The large green pepper might not scream “spice,” but it deserves a spot on every spice lover’s radar.
-Whether you’re a home cook or a pro chef, this versatile ingredient adds depth, nutrition, and visual appeal to your dishes.
-So next time you see a bunch at the market, don’t pass them by — they’re more than just colorful filler.
-They’re kitchen gold.
+The large green pepper might not scream "spice," but it deserves a spot on every cook's radar.
+Whether you're a home cook or a pro chef, this versatile ingredient adds depth, nutrition, and visual appeal to your dishes.
+So next time you see a bunch at the market, don't pass them by — they're more than just colorful filler.
+They're kitchen gold.